richo/zephyros/README.md

 #### Want to add another language?

-Zephyros clients can be written in any language, using [this simple TCP protocol](Docs/TCP.md).
-(It helps if the language has threading.)
+Zephyros clients can be written in any language, using [this simple protocol](Docs/Protocol.md).
+(Threading support helps.)

 These languages might be fun to write a Zephyros client in: